The importance of supporting the regional economy through proper tourism promotion funding.

 Kim has worked with VCOS on three separate occasions and this time, we're not letting her go.
 She is immersed in the community, helping businesses connect with the 20.5 million people who visit the region each year.
 In addition to partnership sales and retention, Kim creates a full schedule of educational and networking events that include the Annual Business Meeting, Tourism Awards Celebration, quarterly mixers, partner orientation sessions and the educational series.

 Amy Long has been with VCOS since June of 2006.
 She oversees advertising, publications, the website, communications, partnership and events.
 She has a BS in Commerce from the University of Virginia and an MBA from the University of North Carolina.
-Amy volunteers as Board Chair for Keep Colorado Springs Beautiful and as part of the clean-up crew for Bear Creek Dog Park.
-Her Aussie, Dodger, is never far from her side, and he is not too sure how he feels about his new bother, Vincent.
+Amy volunteers as Board Chair for Keep Colorado Springs Beautiful and manages the Facebook page for Bear Creek Dog Park.
+She has a sweet granddog named Vinnie.